 By Reika Roberts

-The principles of Corneotherapy should be applied when using serums.
-Corneotherapy calls for a thorough initial examination of the condition of the bi-layers of the skin.
+Corneotherapy approaches skin care differently.
+Before any treatment or products are prescribed, a thorough examination of the condition of the bi-layers of the skin is undertaken.
 It is important during this process not to upset the acid mantle, but rather give it what it needs to maintain harmony.
-Then, and only then, can you give it the ‘super food’ (via serums), that it needs for the skin to maintain its structure and function.
-You can use any serum you wish but without first establishing a healthy, functioning skin, you will not obtain the desired result.
+Then, and only then, can you give it the ‘super food’ via advanced pure products that it needs.

 Corneotherapy treatment is centred on recovery of the stratum corneum.
 The stratum corneum, once seen as a layer of ‘dead’ cells whose sole function was to provide an impermeable barrier, has suddenly come ‘alive’.
 While the stratum corneum consists of cells not capable of dividing and multiplying, it is far from being static tissue.
 Rather, it is dynamic and complex.
 The formation of this horny layer involves many highly orchestrated metabolic enzymatic functions.
 Myriads of studies over the last 50 years have shown with certainty that the stratum corneum has diverse and numerous functions all being essential for maintaining cutaneous homeostasis.

 When the skin’s barrier is disrupted, it is no longer protected from environmental stressors and pollution and loses its ability to protect and defend itself.
 If perfumes, emulsifiers and mineral oils are added to skin care products, the skin can quickly become further compromised.

 Among the obviously harmful substances are surfactants, emulsifiers, preservatives and allergenic perfume substances.